Who’s Drinking All the Modelo?

 America’s growing thirst for Mexican beer.

-Mexican beers now dominate the U.S. import market, accounting for 80% of all foreign beer sales — a massive jump from just 17% in the early ‘90s.
+Mexican beers now dominate the U.S. import market, accounting for a large majority of foreign beer sales after decades of growth.

-But it’s not all sunshine and lime wedges.
+But it is not all sunshine and lime wedges.

-Modelo is brewed exclusively in Mexico — one of its selling points, but also potentially a liability if anti-Mexico rhetoric escalates.
+Modelo is brewed in Mexico, one of its selling points, but also a potential business risk if tariffs or anti-Mexico rhetoric escalate.

 What Modelo’s Success Teaches About Brand Strategy